UnionVMS/UVMS-Frontend/README.md

 # UVMS-Frontend

-This AngularJS application is the frontend module for the Union VMS system.
+This AngularJS application is the frontend module for Union VMS.

 ## Getting Started

 Below instructions will get you a copy of the frontend module up and running on your local machine for development and testing purposes.

 ### Prerequisites